ashfurrow/blog/source/blog/2019-04-27-becoming-proficient-at-technical-writing.html.markdown

 Feedback is a gift, so if someone gives you feedback, take it constructively.
 Learning to accept good-faith feedback as a gift is probably the most important skill you can develop as a professional, regardless of your profession.

+## Writing on the Web

+Don't underestimate the value of the web as a writing platform; it presents its own unique set of opportunities that, used effectively, enhances writing beyond the written, printed word.

+First up, the web is _mutable_.
+If you make a mistake on a blog post, you can edit that post.
+Hell, I get _other people_ to fix my typos (please click the "Edit" link at the bottom of this post if you find any here).
+Once I wrote [a blog post that was _so bad_][bad] that I deleted the entire contents and replaced it with a photo of my cat.
+It's okay to make mistakes on the web because people will correct you and you can make edits based on feedback.

+Next, the web isn't just a medium, it's a _hypermedium_.
+You don't just write text, you write _hypertext_.
+Compelling online writing, whether its blog posts or documentation, should take full advantage of the capabilities the web has to offer.
+Let's take a look at a few examples.

+If you're writing a blog post and there's some kind of prerequisite your audience needs to know, you can just _link_ to further reading.
+People familiar with the prerequisite won't click it, but someone who needs more context can.
+Judicious use of hyperlinks is one of the most important aspects of compelling writing on the web.

+If you're writing a blog post and there's some multimedia that can support your point – a podcast, a video, an Instagram post – then you can just embed it instead of linking to it.
+This is critical because it helps break up the visuals of your writing.
+I've included a video and block quotes in this post to introduce visual interest; I avoid writing walls of text.

+Finally, if you're writing a blog post and an idea is too difficult to convey using language, you can make it interactive.
+Language is really lossy at conveying some ideas, while interactive components in online writing can convey them fluently.
+Let's take my [recent post on JavaScript and iOS][versus]; it used a mock conversation UI to force the reader into having the conversation that _I_ wanted to have with them.
+Or take Orta's [post on augmented reality at Artsy][arkit]; it used SVG diagrams that were dynamically styled with JavaScript and CSS.

+The web is its own medium; get familiar with it and learn to leverage it.
+Read [this post by Bret Victor][bret] to learn how to think holistically about how to create writing online.

+## Levelling Up

 As you write more and more, you'll eventually find that your time writing gets spent in two distinct "modes": inserting new content, and editing existing content.
 (Tell me if this sounds familiar, vim users.)
 I usually spend about two thirds of my writing time by dumping out a stream-of-consciousness blob of text, and spend the rest of my writing time editing.
 Editing is whittling down, rearranging, rephrasing, etc. Usually these two modes are done in separate sessions of work, to give myself emotional distance from what I've written.

 Sometimes, I'll finish writing my initial stream-of-consciousness and when I go back to edit it, I realize that a huge part just needs to be deleted.
 Usually it's the first third.
 That's okay – the separation I develop between me and my writing helps me know when something I've written is bound for the trash.

+// TODO: Talk about developing a narrative voice.

 Okay!
 You might have noticed that so far, I haven't really described where to write.
 I generally don't like telling people where to put their writing, but here's my take: